mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 With the company only a few months old, I didn't want to slow down momentum so much by making users wait five months until the next release.

-There's a [Basecamp](https://basecamp.com/) blog post that I can't find anymore where they talk about how they decided to start selling their SaaS product before they'd even written billing software.
+There's a [Basecamp](https://basecamp.com/) blog post that I can't find anymore where they talk about how they decided to start selling their SaaS product before they'd even written billing software. (**Edit**: Nathan Coleman found it.
+It's [from Basecamp's book, _Getting Real_](https://basecamp.com/gettingreal/04.3-its-a-problem-when-its-a-problem#just-wing-it).)
 They reasoned that invoices for their software were due at the end of each month of service, so they had a month after their first sale to figure out how to collect the money.

 I adopted a similar strategy for TinyPilot.
 I settled on [the honor system](/retrospectives/2021/01/#enforcing-software-licenses-via-the-honor-system) as a way of enforcing licenses with the expectation that I had a year to implement a real license management solution.